josepablocam/transfer/runner/README.md

 # Known Issues

 * It seems that on occasion, `vagrant` can fail when building and not actually include docker.
 If this happens, I suggest removing the box (`vagrant destroy`), cleaning up, and calling `make build_vagrant` again.
 That seems to solve the issue in all cases I've encountered.

+* If anything hangs for a long time, I suggest deleting the `.vagrant*` folders created in the `transfer-cleaning/runner` folder.
+You may also want to delete the `/raid/jcamsan/virtualbox_vms` folder as well.
+Also, kill any `vboxmanage` or `vagrant` processes and then try again.
+I realize this may be overkill (no pun intended) but not sure how to fix otherwise.